TOLL FREE: 1-866-611-2665

 In 2018, Mayfair Diagnostics was the first in Western Canada to install the leading-edge Senographe Pristina Dueta mammography system in two of our clinics.
 Then, over the next few years, we added this state-of-the-art system to a few more clinics.
-Now, thanks to a large, planned expansion, we will have ensured that 11 of our clinics have the new equipment by the fall of 2022.
+Now, thanks to a large expansion, we have 11 mammography clinics using the new equipment.

 Pristina helps make mammograms more comfortable for patients through its ergonomic design and a special feature called patient-assisted compression.
 After the breast is properly positioned by a technologist and initial compression is set, you can choose to use a handheld wireless remote control to adjust the level of compression to what’s comfortable for you, under the guidance of a technologist.